AlixOnRails89/Producer-Consumer/README.md

-# Producer-Consumer
+# The Producer-Consumer problem

-This application is a graphical animation of the classic Producer-Consumer problem in Computer Science.
+This application animates a multiple buffer solution to the classic Producer-Consumer problem in Computer Science.
 The system was built as part of the dissertation project while studying for an MSc in Computer Science from Newcastle University.

-The application was developed as a teaching tool to assist students in understanding how mutual exclusion synchronisation and condition synchronisation can be used to control threads accessing a shared resource.
-The system used both techniques in solving the producer consumer problem as well as simulating the techniques in a GUI.
+The application was developed to be used as a teaching tool to assist students in understanding how mutual exclusion synchronisation and condition synchronisation can be used to control threads accessing a shared resource.
+The system used both techniques in solving the Producer-Consumer problem as well as simulating the techniques in a GUI.
+The two forms of synchronisation were implemented using Java's built in Monitor.
+A Monitor consists of a single lock and provides methods that allow threads to communicate and wait for a certain condition before being allowed to continue, or to signal to other threads that a condition may now be met.

-Knowldege Gained:

-An understanding of mutual exclusion synchronisation and condition synchronisation.
-An understanding of the Java Memory Model.

-The project is a collection of classes that could be used for the development of a Car Rental System application.
-The project demonstrates the developers understanding of object oriented programming and the ability to build and test simple algorithms.
-Each class within the project was refactored according to the rules of clean code.

-TDD life-cycle was used in the development of the project to ensure every method was accurate.
-This was achieved using JUnit testing framework.
-The Builder Pattern was used to construct the objects for the Unit Tests.
-Each test class was developed and improved to achieve the highest possible code coverage using EclEmma the Java code coverage tool for eclipse.
-Using EclEmma the result of the coverage session is directly visible in the Java source code highlighting the areas of code which were executed or not executed.
-The developer used this feature to test specific areas within each method ensuring each algorithm functioned accurately for different input values.

 Features:

-Use of static factory methods.
+Use of Java Monitor in achieving thread synchronisation.
-Defensive program techniques - ensuring incorrect values don't enter the system.
-Developing simple testable methods.
-Combining methods to produce simple algorithms.
-Readble Code.
+Use of Java Swing framework to provide the GUI Understanding of the Java-Memory-Model